triolm/linguistics-final/README.md

 # How to Run
-- Clone this repo and navigate into its directory
+- Clone this repo (if it's not already downloaded) and navigate into its directory
 ```
 git clone https://github.com/triolm/linguistics-final.git
 cd linguistics-final